oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 3. add attractions in Bucharest to the map
 4. add interaction between the map and the page to get information about the attractions.

-We might also cover how to add own points of interests to a map by clicking the location.

 ## Initial preparations

 In this workshop we use CodePen for the development so you only need a browser (like Chrome) to participate.
 You don't need to install any software or setup a server.